+5. Spiritual values are immortal

-The fact that people still hold the five global icons in very high global esteem attests to the immortality of the spiritual values they personified.
+The fact that people still hold the five global icons in very high global esteem attests to the immortality of the spiritual values they embodied.

 The qualities of spiritual leadership

 - Ecological consciousness

-Contrary to some presumably “scientific” worldviews, these and related virtues are not mere homilies; they are absolute but long-neglected essentials both for our collective survival and for enduring success of practically everything we do.
+Contrary to some presumably “scientific” worldviews, these and related virtues are not mere homilies; they are absolute but long-neglected essentials both for our collective survival and for the enduring success of practically everything we do.
 Consider love, for example, Abraham Maslow’s prophetic plea urges this virtue as a strategy to reverse currently self-destructive human tendencies.
 Maslow’s words:

 “We must study love, teach it, understand it, predict it, or else the world is lost to hostility and suspicion.”

 — Abraham Maslow